luni, 14 iulie 2025

 Friday 21 I stayed for Avocado.
 Powered by goodwill more than anything else, Avocado are ploughing on, more than 2 years after their first Barons Court performance.

 Then lastly, Tuesday 25 we had our first West End outing since before the pandemic.
 Clueless at Trafalgar Studios.
-I love the, and the people who turned it into a musical probably do too, but we clearly understand it differently.
+I love the film, and the people who turned it into a musical probably do too, but we clearly understand it differently.
 I'm by no means sorry I've seen it, but it's not a show, it's a tribute act.
 And, hard act to follow as Clueless the film might be, it's worth deconstructing it and reconstructing it anew, thus creating an original piece of work, rather than just reenacting the best bits of the film, only with less interesting acting but perfect choreographies.
 Whatever!

 So let's say 7.5 shows for February (Youth in Flames being the 0.5), plus obviously the 3 out of four Speakeasy, which I see every week.
 They alone account for 50 of my 100 shows, but I haven't yet decided how to count them for the purpose of this exercise.